solaranamnesis/jane-ellen-harrison/delphika/full-text-english.md

 though with Hesiod, never too optimistic in his view, the Κῆρες incline to the black side (v.
 211).

-Νὺξ δ᾽ ἔτεκε στυγερόν τε Μόρον καὶ Κῆρα μέλαιναν.
+Νὺξ δ' ἔτεκε στυγερόν τε Μόρον καὶ Κῆρα μέλαιναν.

 The idea of a ghost, a double, a fate shadowing a man in his life and powerful to affect his descendants after death is common to many primitive peoples.
 It depends on the temper of the people whether the ghost is regarded as benevolent or malignant, white or black.
 The West African tribes according to Miss Kingsley have their Eumenides.
 'In almost all West African districts' (_West African Studies_, p.
 132) 'is a class of spirits called "the well-disposed ones" and this class is clearly differentiated from "them" the generic term for non-human spirits.
 These well-disposed ones are ancestors, and they do what they can to benefit their particular village or family Fetish, who is not a human spirit nor an ancestor.
 But the things given to ancestors are gifts not in the proper sense of the word sacrifices, for the well-disposed ones are not gods, even of the rank of a Sasabonsum or an Omburiri' --- here we seem to catch a god arrested in the process of making.
 The Erinyes of the West African are not angry ancestors, but the ghosts of enemies who are regarded as malevolent --- 'To insult or neglect' the 'well-disposed ones,' is rude and disreputable, but it will not bring on _e. g._ an outbreak of smallpox.
 African missionaries have found that the nearest equivalent to the word God in our Scriptures is the word 'Mulungu' the general native term for spirit.
 The spirit of the deceased man is called his Mulungu and all the offerings of the living are presented to such spirits of the dead.
 'It is here that we find the great centre of the native religion.
 The spirits of the dead are the gods of the living.'
 (Duff MacDonald, _Africana_, 1882, vol. 1. p.
 59).
 As regards the black and white Maniae Mr. Frazer says in his commentary (citing Callaway), 'The Zulus believe that there are black spirits (Itongos) and white spirits; the black spirits cause disease and suffering, but the white spirits are beneficent.
 The Yakuts think that bad men after death become dark ghosts, but good men become bright ones.'
 (Paus.
 8. 34, 3, Com.)